mnemnion/JLpeg.jl/Plans.md

 seems less likely to yield greater performance than finally shaking off the boxed instructions and runtime type decoding.

+Taking a close look at the instructions, I can fit anything which isn't a Vector into one word, which has nice properties, to put it mildly.
+It will take a bit of finesse to handle the ASCII vector tests, which are two words wide, but there are a few approaches which will serve.
+One is to treat the mask like two masks and just remove a high bit from 0x40-0x7F, picking the vector accordingly.

+Compiling is the actually challenging part here, I think this is solved by breaking Set instructions down into however many parts are needed, rather than doing something fancy to keep track of which indices are multi-instruction.

 ### Stay Winning

 I want to figure out how to implement the Stay Winning algorithm with the bytecode